BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnCompClassification

   This enumerated type refers to all the possible outcomes when annotations from two different sources are compared: ``AGN_COMP_CLASS_UNCLASSIFIED``, ``AGN_COMP_CLASS_PERFECT_MATCH``, ``AGN_COMP_CLASS_MISLABELED``, ``AGN_COMP_CLASS_CDS_MATCH``, ``AGN_COMP_CLASS_EXON_MATCH``, ``AGN_COMP_CLASS_UTR_MATCH``, and ``AGN_COMP_CLASS_NON_MATCH``.

+.. c:type:: AgnCompInfo

+  This struct contains various counts to be reported in the summary report.

+.. c:type:: AgnCompClassDesc

+  When reporting the results of a comparative analysis, it may be useful to (as is done by ParsEval) show some basic information about clique pairs that fall under each classification category.
+The counts in this struct are necessary to calculate those summary characteristics.

+.. c:type:: AgnCompClassSummary

+  This struct is used to aggregate descriptions for all of the classification categories.